 Follow Up Surveys or Phone Calls

-Questionnaires can provide both qualitative and quantitative data, aiding all aspects of business.
+Questionnaires can provide both qualitative and quantitative data, aiding all aspects of a business.
 You can measure where customer satisfaction resides, and which areas require improvement.

 This example from Airbnb asks customers to share their opinions on Airbnb’s service: